 - Invite your child/student to carefully put the watermelon cubes into the personal blender cup.

 - She left some pieces of cubes and let the juice dissolve the frozen watermelon.

 - Let your child shake the cup.
 It’s easier for the frozen watermelon to absorb the juice and dissolves quicker.

 - This will need your “direct assistance” and “close supervision” to turn on the blender.
 Manually “pulse” to easily crush the frozen fruits and to attain the smooth and even consistency.

 - Detach blender cup and carefully scoop using a spoon or a small funnel to transfer the smoothie to the popsicle molds.

 - Assist your child to put the finished popsicle in the freezer by herself using a helper stool so she will experience the “process” of making the popsicle from the beginning to the end.

 - Invite her to clean up and wash the used materials and utensils.

-FYI: This activity requires longer time to accomplish and not within your usual goal time of 10 to 15 minutes.
-But the sense of self-responsibility and self-reliance are cultivated through this acquired knowledge that are all depends on “us” as a parent, teacher or caregiver.
-Read more about responsibility article here.
+FYI: This activity requires a longer time to accomplish and not within your usual goal time of 10 to 15 minutes.
+But the sense of self-responsibility and self-reliance are cultivated through this acquired knowledge that all depends on “us” as a parent, teacher or caregiver.
+Read more about responsibility articles here.

 Enjoy this healthy and nutritious watermelon popsicle.
 We will be doing more kitchen activities for summer so stay tuned!